narf9995/Lands-End/README.md

 #### POINTS OF ETIQUETTE

-If a player forgets to peg a score she is entitled to, or simply doesn’t add her points properly, once the next card is played, the opponent may declare muggins and take the unearned points as her own.
+If a player forgets to peg a score they is entitled to, or simply doesn’t add their points properly, once the next card is played, the opponent may declare muggins and take the unearned points as their own.

 ### Variation 2: Reverse Cribbage
 This is played exactly like the Cribbage variation, the only difference is that the first player to score 121 points loses rather than wins just like in Land's End.
 This is a superb variation for veteran Cribbage players who love the basic game, but are looking for new challenges.